Jbleezy/BO2-Reimagined/README.md

 * Gain 10% interest on deposited points at the end of each round
 * No longer costs 100 points to withdraw
 * Players can deposit and withdraw less than 1000 points
-* Account balance is shown
+* Account balance displayed on HUD
 * Disabled trading points

 ## Weapon Locker
-* Stored weapon resets each game
+* Placed weapon resets each game
-* Stored weapon gains max ammo at the end of each round
+* Placed weapon gains max ammo at the end of each round
-* Stored weapon is shown
+* Placed weapon displayed on HUD

 ## NAV Table
 * Automatically crafted
-* Costs 100000 points
+* Costs 100,000 points
 * Ends the game
-* Removed NAV cards on HUD

 ## Maps
 * All quests can be completed with any amount of players
 * All quests give players all perks on completion

 ### Tranzit
+* Power switch and Pack-a-Punch automatically crafted
 * Any door that requires a Turbine to open is automatically open whenever the power is on
 * Increased bus speed by 100%
 * Added bus depart timer on HUD when player is on bus
 * Powerups dropped within the bus are linked to the bus
 * Players can sprint and go prone on the bus
 * Bus wallbuy trigger functions the same as other wallbuy triggers
-* Lamp post portals stay active after activating once
-* Players can be revived in the fog easier
 * Lava in starting area activates after the power is on
 * Lava destroys grenades instantly
+* Players can be revived in the fog easier
+* Lamp post portals stay active after activating once
 * Decreased brightness at Power Station
-* Power switch and Pack-a-Punch automatically crafted
 * Zombies killed by the bus no longer respawn
 * Zombies no longer spawn in the Prototype zone when in the Cornfield zone
 * Zombies no longer spawn in the Cornfield zone when in the Prototype zone
 * Zombies spawn in the Warehouse zone when in the Outside Power Station zone before the Warehouse door is opened
 * Zombies spawn in the Outside Power Station zone when in the Fog After Power Station zone
 * Zombies spawn in the Warehouse zone when in the Fog After Power Station zone
-* Quest: increased pylon powerup spawn rate from 4-12 minutes to 2-6 minutes
+* Quest: increased pylon powerup drop rate from 4-12 minutes to 2-6 minutes
 * Quest (Maxis): Avogadro step only requires 1 Turbine under the pylon
 * Quest (Maxis): Turbine can get destroyed by the EMP during the Avogadro step and it will still count as completed
 * Quest (Maxis): lamp posts step requires all 8 lamp posts to get powered by a Turbine